Sudan Emergency Appeal

 Your donation can help

-Our teams in Sudan, Chad and South Sudan are all mobilising to provide urgent support to those fleeing the violence.
+Our teams in Sudan, Chad and South Sudan are on the ground, providing urgent support to those fleeing the violence.

 Concern’s work in Sudan